ghys/habpanel-map-widget/README.md

 Use the widget gallery in HABPanel to access this repository (you might be reading this in it right now!) and click the big green Import Widget button.

+### Updating

+If you used Git, go back to the `html/habpanel-map-widget` folder in your openHAB configuration where you cloned this repository, and pull the changes with Git:

+    $ git pull

+Or, re-download the ZIP and overwrite the contents.

+Next, go to the HABPanel custom widget list, open the widget's tile context menu, choose "Update..." and confirm.

+You might need to go over the widget's settings on your dashboards again, or remove them and re-add them.

 ## Configuration